Current Wildfire Status

 Assessment of Fire Hazard

-Clear the Way: When waterbombers approach bodies of water, it’s crucial to move close to the shore to facilitate their safe scoop operations.
-Remember that a waterbomber will not collect water from a lake or river if there are watercraft nearby that pose safety risks.
-Your cooperation ensures safe firefighting efforts.
+When waterbombers approach bodies of water, ensure you maintain a safe distance and move close to the shore to facilitate their safe scooping operations.
+A waterbomber will not collect water from a lake or river if watercraft nearby pose safety risks.

-Prohibited Drone Usage: Operating drones in the vicinity of forest fires is both illegal and perilous.
-Such actions jeopardize the lives of pilots, firefighters, and emergency personnel.
-Please refrain from flying drones near forest fire areas to maintain safety.
+Operating drones near forest fires is both perilous and illegal.
+Such actions endanger the lives of pilots, firefighters, and emergency personnel.
+We strongly discourage drone usage in proximity to forest fire incidents.

 Reporting Wildland Fires

-North of French and Mattawa Rivers: To report a wildland fire located north of the French and Mattawa rivers, promptly dial 310-FIRE.
-For forest fires south of these rivers, dial 911.
-Your vigilance in reporting fires is essential for safeguarding our region from wildfire threats.
+To promptly report wildland fires located north of the French and Mattawa rivers, please utilize the dedicated hotline at 310-FIRE.
+For forest fires located south of these rivers, dial 911.